 Breaking down barriers to Indigenous employment.
 Supporting Aboriginal-owned suppliers and contractors.
 Helping clients fulfil their RAP obligations.
 And shattering myths and misconceptions about Aboriginal workers and businesses.
 This is our mission.
 This is our ripple effect.

-Under the directorship of our co-founder and Nyoongar Traditional Landowner Gerard Matera, we set bold targets for Aboriginal employment and Indigenous business and community engagement.
+Under the directorship of our co-founder and Nyoongar Traditional Landowner Gerry Matera, we set bold targets for Aboriginal employment and Indigenous business and community engagement.

 The framework for achieving them is set out in our Aboriginal Engagement Strategy, our Aboriginal Supplier Development & Subcontracting Strategy and the Marawar Local Content Policy (LCP).